We’ve been preparing for your visit for over 1,000 years

 So here is your opportunity, beneath the expansive skies of northern New Mexico, to soak in this ancestral corridor that paints an expansive story.

 Day Tour Overview – Roads to the Soul Aren’t Paved

 Offered Saturdays March through November

 Our journey begins with a visit to Una Vida, an L-shaped Great House where you can explore a petroglyph panel etched in the canyon’s cliffside sandstone.
 These petroglyph panels are pecked, incised and abraded into the sandstone and their significance is still recognizable today by Puebloan and Navajo peoples because they symbolize specific clans or story elements.

 If the short steep climb seems too much for you, the other option is to visit Chaco Canyon’s Visitors’ Center museum and watch the 20-minute interpretive film.
-After either excursion, you will enjoy a gourmet picnic lunch under a covered pavilion.
+After either excursion, you will enjoy a picnic lunch.

 Following lunch, we will explore the largest Great House, Pueblo Bonito, a Spanish word for “pretty village.”
 This important epicenter of ancestral homeland showcases the core-and-veneer walls that distinguish Chacoan great-house construction.